matus-barta/personal-web/blogposts/simple-nodejs-project.md

 ## Description

-Made this simple project to learn and to provide example of how to make simple API in Node.js with Express.js middleware (and Typescript but what did you expect 😅).
+I made this simple project to learn and to provide example of how to make simple API in Node.js with Express.js middleware (and Typescript but what did you expect 😅).

-This API was made to be simple example of API with Express and to have simple to understand documentation for every one to use and learn.
+This project was made to be simple example, how to implement API with Express and to have a simple to understand documentation for every one to use and learn.

 **_Link to GitHub repo [here](https://github.com/matus-barta/healthcheck)._**

-_If you find bug or want to suggest feature feel free to create issue on [Github page](https://github.com/matus-barta/healthcheck/issues)_
+_If you find a bug or want to suggest a new feature, feel free to create an issue on [GitHub page](https://github.com/matus-barta/healthcheck/issues)_

 ### Practical use

 I use this by myself to check if [DDNS](https://github.com/timothymiller/cloudflare-ddns) I use is correctly running and pointing to my homelab.
-The service is running on docker managed by [Portainer](https://www.portainer.io/) and behind [Nginx Proxy Manager](https://nginxproxymanager.com/).
+The service is running on docker, managed by [Portainer](https://www.portainer.io/) and behind [Nginx Proxy Manager](https://nginxproxymanager.com/).
 I check if the service is up with [Uptime-Kuma](https://github.com/louislam/uptime-kuma), this way I can see if all parts of the chain are working correctly.

 ## Technical specification